vennbury/lessons/python/basics/the-file-system/working-with-files.md

   f.write("Hello World")
 ```

 If the file "data.txt" does not exist, then a new file will be created with the given string.
-If the file does exist, then it will be overriden with the given string.
+If the file does exist, then it will be overridden with the given string.
 Writing consecutive write functions inside the context manager will write to the file from where the File Handle left off, similar to reading from a file.
 This means that the functions `tell()` and `seek()` will also work when writing files.

 <br>